Osmosiun/My_Projects/Image Tagging/Readme.md

 **Website**

 The website was made with the help of Django and bootstrap.
 It was built around the models.
 So anytime the user uploads the image the dress colour and its type is presented to the user.

-*To see the model integration with website open* -: " imageuploader- main\imageuploader-main\myapp\views.py"

 See ***sample\_video.mp4*** for the website demo.
 The Screen Recording was not able to fully capture.